We’re pleased to introduce you to our teaching staff.

 Throughout my career, I have taken every opportunity to improve my professional development, ensuring that my skills remain current.
 I am currently studying a Master’s with the Open University in Online and Distance Learning.
 In addition to this, I am training to teach English as a second language.

 I am motivated, enthusiastic and place learners at the heart of everything I do.
 I have the ability to, remain learner focused, and always strive to produce lessons which are interesting, innovative, inclusive and fun!
-I am really excited to embrace my role with my online ‘schooling’.

 My name is Ella, and I have been teaching for 4 years.
 After graduating in 2013, I moved to Melbourne and taught grade 6 for 2 years at a large comprehensive school.
 Most recently I taught in an alternative provision for students who have been excluded from mainstream education, and have qualifications in both dyslexia therapy and working with students with ASD.
 I am currently completing an MSc Psychology, and am looking forward to the flexibility online teaching can offer, whilst being very excited to experience a new, 21st century style of teaching!